vaclavsvejcar/headroom/doc/microsite/docs/documentation/installation.md

 ## From Source Code
 Headroom is written in [Haskell][web:haskell], so you can install it from source code either using [Cabal][web:cabal] or [Stack][web:stack].

+!!! note
+    You might need to install the _pcre C library_ dependencies, if you're getting errors during the build.
+This can be done either by `brew install pcre` on _macOS_, or `apt-get install libpcre3-dev` (or similar) on _GNU/Linux_.

 ### Using Cabal
 1. install [Cabal][web:cabal] for your platform
 1. run `cabal install headroom`